RIBA Knowledge Communities

-RIBA Knowledge Communities are web supported interdisciplinary groups for facilitating capturing, sharing, and applying of professional knowledge relating to architecture and the built environment.
-The Knowledge Communities initiative provides a knowledge community platform developed by the RIBA.
-It is a non-commercial collaborative resource, open to all built environment professionals and anyone with interrelated knowledge to share.
-Its purpose is to connect and engage these professionals in the advancement of their specific subjects of interest.
+The RIBA Knowledge Communities are web-supported interdisciplinary groups designed to facilitate the capture, sharing, and application of professional knowledge related to architecture and the built environment.
+This initiative offers a knowledge community platform developed by RIBA.
+It is a collaborative resource, accessible to all professionals in the built environment field and those with related knowledge to contribute.
+Its main objective is to connect and engage professionals in the advancement of specific subjects of interest without any commercial intent.

 Communities

 There are currently RIBA Knowledge Communities for the following subject areas: